grnet/synnefo/docs/admin-guide.rst

   .html#//apple_ref/doc/uid/TP40010156-CH15-SW1>`_ to denote high-resolution image variants on your server.

-  For each of the images that you wish the script to  replace you must have a high-resolution variant in the same folder  named correctly and it will be detected automatically.
+  For each of the images that you wish the script to  replace, you must have a high-resolution variant in the same folder  named correctly and it will be detected automatically.
 For example if your image is in <my_directory> and is named "my_image.jpg" the script will look in the same directory for an image